 I find significant heterogeneity amongst the regional structural parameters of the model.
 In particular, price and wage frictions are estimated to be largest in the Midwest and Southern regions.
 As a result of these heterogeneous frictions, monetary policy shocks have a greater economic impact on output and investment in the Southern and Midwestern census regions while localized regional shocks have a greater economic impact on output and investment in the Northeast and Western census regions.
+I find volatility in regional prices and output is mostly attributed to regional shocks especially in the short to medium horizon.
+Aggregate output volatility is mostly attributed to national shocks, with regional shocks in the South also playing a significant role.
+The variance decomposition of the Federal Funds Rate outside of monetary policy shocks is equally attributed across the four census region shocks.

-I compare the estimated regional DSGE model to the nested national model which uses only national data to identify its structural parameters.
+I compare the estimated regional DSGE model to the nested national model3 which uses only national data to identify its structural parameters.
 I estimate wages, prices and employment changes to be more flexible when incorporating regional data into the estimation than when I use aggregate data alone.
 A finding similar to Beraja, Hurst and Ospina (2019).
 There is also a significant increase in the estimated capital share and investment adjustment costs when regionality is included in the model and the data.
 As a result there is a significant difference in business cycle dynamics and causes across the two models.
-The regional model uses mostly monetary and financial shocks to explain the business cycle while the national model mostly uses demand shocks to consumption and investment.
-I also find that the regional model does a better in-sample job of forecasting national macroeconomic variables than does the national model.
-In particular, the point and density in-sample forecasts of national GDP growth and inflation are more accurate in the regional model compared to the national model.
+The regional model using mostly monetary and financial shocks to explain the business cycle while the national model mostly uses demand shocks to consumption and investment.

-&lt;sup>3Del Negro and Schorfheide (2013,2015) SWFF model.
+3Del Negro and Schorfheide (2013,2015) SWFF model.